grafana/mimir/docs/sources/helm-charts/mimir-distributed/migration-guides/migrate-enable-cluster-label-verification/_index.md

 Set cluster label to all Mimir components by setting the following configuration below.
 The configuration will set `cluster_label` to the Helm release name and the namespace where the helm release is installed.
-Updating a new cluster label after disabling cluster label verification will prevent Memberlist to form partition.
+Updating a new cluster label after disabling cluster label verification will prevent Memberlist from forming a partition.

 ```yaml
 mimir: